There’s a new trait rising in the ranks of what makes a person successful and no, it’s not IQ – it’s grit.

 Creating a gritty team sounds like a pretty worthy quest to me.
 Even though Duckworth’s research is primarily about individuals, there are still a few things that teams can do to foster grit.

 1. Set long-term goals that everyone can move toward.

 If you were to ask a team what its goals were, I bet you’d get lots of different answers.
 Everyone on a team is different, and thus interprets the mission of the team differently, unless this is well-defined and communicated.
 Sit down with your team and develop (or communicate) the common goal you are all working toward.
 Make it a long-term goal, think big.
 What does your team aspire to?
 What goal is so lofty it would take years to accomplish?
 That’s the long-term type of goal your team members need to stay dedicated in the face of setbacks and failures.

 Speaking of failure, that is all part of it!
 Instead of conditioning your team to be fearful of failure, see it as a valuable learning opportunity.
 Discuss failures often as a team (each person sharing a failure so that no one is singled out) and talk through what was learned that can help the team do better next time.
 Ignoring failure will only create an achievement-oriented team (which, by the way, will never achieve those big hairy audacious goals).

 3. Work with intensity but also with stamina.

 If you want to develop a gritty team, you must avoid burnout.
 What’s the point of getting work done if it kills your team in the process?
 Three words: work. life. balance.
 Stamina will be the true staying power for your team.

-And, if you ever get discouraged along the way, just channel your inner-John Wayne.
+And, if you ever get discouraged along the way, just channel your inner-cowboy.